Richmond Drivers License Suspension Lawyer

 If an individual is convicted of driving outside the scope of their restricted license, DMV will revoke the offender’s license for one year with no opportunity for a restricted license.

-My proven legal skills as an attorney and personalized attention to your legal needs can go a long way toward reestablishing your right to drive in Virginia.
+My proven legal skills as a Richmond drivers license suspension lawyer and personalized attention to your legal needs can go a long way toward reestablishing your right to drive in Virginia.
 I am in court nearly every day, aggressively defending people just like you who have been charged with reckless driving, speeding, DUI/DWI and other traffic violations.

 If you want to put these charges behind you, the kinds of offenses that can endanger your Virginia driver’s license, contact me in Richmond right now.
 Call, fax or e-mail my law office today to set up your free phone or Internet consultation.
 I work hard to protect my client’s right on driver’s license suspension cases, and at affordable rates.